sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 ### Method Variants and Limitations

 **Limitations**:
-- **Correlation vs. Causation**: High probe accuracy indicates correlation, not causation; the model may encode the information but not actively use it for predictions.
+- **Correlation vs. Causation**: High probe accuracy indicates correlation, not causation; the model may encode the information but not actively use it for predictions <d-cite key="elazar2021amnesic"></d-cite>.
-- **Task Design**: Probing tasks must be carefully designed to avoid confounding factors or misleading results.
+- **Task Design**: Probing tasks must be carefully designed to avoid confounding factors or misleading results <d-cite key="vatsa2023adventures"></d-cite>.
 - **Model-Specific Dependencies**: Probing results are often architecture-dependent, limiting their generalizability across models.

 <aside class="l-body box-note" markdown="1">
 Key Takeaways:
-- **Probing is a powerful tool for interpreting neural networks**, offering insights into the types of information encoded in their representations.
+- Probing is a powerful tool for interpreting neural networks, offering insights into the types of information encoded in their representations.
 - For vision language models, probing has revealed critical findings on modality interactions, representation priorities, and encoding patterns.
 </aside>